kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(v\) For an unguided suborbital launch vehicle, the location of the rocket's center of pressure in relation to its center of gravity for the entire flight profile.

-\(c\) *Payload description.* An applicant must include or reference documentation previously filed with the FAA that contains the payload information required by §415.59 for any payload or class of payload.
+\(c\) *Payload description.* An applicant must include or reference documentation previously filed with the FAA that contains the payload information required by [[Volume 4/C Licensing/0415 Launch license.md#§415.59   Information requirements for payload review.|§415.59]] for any payload or class of payload.

 \(d\) *Trajectory.* An applicant must provide two drawings depicting trajectory information.
-An applicant must file additional trajectory information as part of the flight safety analysis data required by §415.115.
+An applicant must file additional trajectory information as part of the flight safety analysis data required by [[Volume 4/C Licensing/0415 Launch license.md#§415.115   Flight safety.|§415.115]].

 \(1\) One drawing must depict the proposed nominal flight profile with downrange depicted on the abscissa and altitude depicted on the ordinate axis.
 The nominal flight profile must be labeled to show each planned staging event and its time after liftoff from launch through orbital insertion or final impact; and

-\(2\) The second drawing must depict instantaneous impact point ground traces for each of the nominal trajectory, the three-sigma left lateral trajectory and the three-sigma right lateral trajectory determined under §417.207 of this chapter.
+\(2\) The second drawing must depict instantaneous impact point ground traces for each of the nominal trajectory, the three-sigma left lateral trajectory and the three-sigma right lateral trajectory determined under [[Volume 4/C Licensing/0417 Launch safety.md#§417.207   Trajectory analysis.|§417.207]] of this chapter.
 The trajectories must be depicted on a latitude/longitude grid, and the grid must include the outlines of any continents and islands.

 \(e\) *Staging events.* An applicant must provide a table of nominal and ±three-sigma times for each major staging event and must describe each event, including the predicted impact point and dispersion of each spent stage.